Compatibility of $F$-isocrystals on adjoint Shimura varieties: Introduction

-In \cref{s.background-isocrystals} and \cref{s.companions} we recall background material necessary for overconvergent $F$-isocrystals and companions.
-In \cref{s.main-thm-statement} we recall the Shimura variety setup that we use, and state the main theorems precisely.
+In \cref{s.background-isocrystals} we give relevant background on isocrystals and Fontaine--Laffaille modules.
+In \cref{s.companions} we discuss companions of overconvergent $G$-$F$-isocrystals when $G$ is semisimple.
+In \cref{s.main-thm-statement} we recall the Shimura variety setup that we use and state the main theorems precisely.
 Finally, in \cref{s.main-thm-proof} we prove the main theorem.